-Going global with your manufacturing company is a game changer.
+Going global with your manufacturing company is a game-changer.
 Suddenly your customer base is made up of people from all over the world who speak many different languages.

-With the new and exciting opportunities that come with owning an international company comes the real responsibility to convert potential customers into leads no matter their language, culture or time zone.
+With the new and exciting opportunities that come with owning an international company comes the real responsibility to convert potential customers into leads no matter their language, culture, or time zone.
 This is where content is crucial.

 So many international businesses miss out on lead-customer conversion because their content is geared towards a specific country or region instead of a global audience.
-And while it’s an easy mistake to make, it can be devastating to business.
+And while it’s an easy mistake to make, it can be devastating to a business.

 Stick to the Basics